aauronn/RealTimeAngularSignalRDemo/README.md

-# building-realtime-angular-controls
+# building-realtime-angular-controls with Signal R
-The source code for the starting point of my Pluralsight course:  Building Realtime Angular Controls.
+Made this demo following Real Time Angular Controls by Mark Zamoyta in Pluralsight